Book cover

 Corrective maintenance aims to address bugs reported by users or other developers.
 Preventive maintenance, on the other hand, focuses on addressing latent bugs that haven’t yet caused failures observed by users.

-Real World: An example of preventive maintenance was the actions taken by many organizations before the turn of the millennium, from 1999 to 2000.
+Real World: An example of preventive maintenance was the action taken by many organizations before the turn of the millennium, from 1999 to 2000.
 At that time, a significant number of applications used two digits to represent the year in date values, i.e., dates were in the DD-MM-YY format.
-This led to concerns that date operations in 2000 and beyond could produce incorrect results.
+This raised concerns that date operations in 2000 and beyond could produce incorrect results.
 For instance, the calculation 00 - 99 might return an unexpected result.
-To prevent this, organizations created special task groups to convert all date variables and expressions in their systems to the DD-MM-YYYY format, which was therefore an example of preventive maintenance.
+To mitigate this, organizations formed special task groups to convert all date variables and expressions in their systems to the DD-MM-YYYY format, which was therefore an example of preventive maintenance.

 Adaptive maintenance aims to adjust a system in response to changes in its environment, including technological changes, new legislative rules, integration requirements with other systems, or customization demands from new customers.
 Examples include: